knpuniversity/symfony4/sfcasts/upgrade-sf5/our-deprecations.md

 `getExtendedTypes()`.
 It's not actually on the interface, it's just *described* on top of the class in comments.

 You're seeing Symfony's deprecation system in action.
-If Symfony added this new `getExtendedTypes()` method to the interface suddenly in Symfony 4.4, it would have broken our app when we upgraded.
-That would violate Symfony's backwards-compatibility promise... which basically says: we won't break your app on a minor upgrade.
+If Symfony suddenly added this new `getExtendedTypes()` method to the interface in Symfony 4.4, it would have broken our app when we upgraded.
+That would violate Symfony's backwards-compatibility promise... which basically says: we will *not* break your app on a minor upgrade.

 Instead Symfony *describes* that you need this method and *warns* you to add it via the deprecation system.
 It *will* be added to the interface in Symfony 5.0.
 Our job is to add this new static `getExtendedTypes()` method that returns `iterable`.

-Easy!
-At the bottom of our class, add `public static function getExtendedTypes()` with an `iterable` return type.
+We got this!
+At the bottom of our class, add
+`public static function getExtendedTypes()` with an `iterable` return type.
 Inside, return an array with the same class as the old method.

-As soon as we do this, the old, `getExtendedType()` method won't be called anymore and it's *gone* from the interface in Symfony 5.0.
-But we *do* need to keep it temporarily though... because, again, for backwards compatibility, it *does* still exist on the interface in Symfony 4.4.
+As soon as we do this, the old, `getExtendedType()` method won't be called anymore.
+And it will be *gone* from the interface in Symfony 5.0.
+But we *do* need to keep it temporarily... because, again, for backwards compatibility, it *does* still exist on the interface in Symfony 4.4.
 If we removed it from our class, PHP would be super angry.
-I'll add a little comment:
+I'll add a comment:

 > not used anymore, remove in 5.0